 Montana Watershed Coordination Council is excited that our first year of legislative involvement resulted in the passing of Senate Bill 32, “An Act Creating a Stream Gauge Oversight Work Group; Revising Duties of the Drought and Water Supply Advisory Committee.”

 The concept of coordinating information and entities regarding Montana’s stream gauge infrastructure emerged as a question to State of Montana agency directors at the MWCC 2018 Annual Meeting.
-Since that time, MWCC has been taking part in and facilitating the discussion among stakeholders including watershed coordinators, local producers, and state and federal agency personnel on a process and outcome for coordinating stream gauge information and planning for the sustainability of critical stream gauge infrastructure.
+Since that time, MWCC has been taken part in and facilitated the discussion among stakeholders – including watershed coordinators, local producers, and state and federal agency personnel – on a process and outcome for coordinating stream gauge information and planning for the sustainability of critical stream gauge infrastructure.

 This group was at the center of drafting and demonstrating broad stakeholder support for the revisions to § 2-15-3308, MCA, which directs the Governor’s Drought and Water Supply Committee to oversee a work group that will meet at least semi annually to review: